zzbuzzard/Ganimate/README.md

 as well as put the MSVC compiler on your PATH (if it isn't already).
 This is because they use CUDA extensions, it's a bit of a pain.
 They have some Python reqs which I've included in my requirements.txt.
-See the StyleGAN3 README for details, and if you have StyleGAN related issues.
+See the StyleGAN3 README for details if you have StyleGAN related issues.

 Finally, install my requirements
 ```